2023 Student information coming soon - In the meantime, please check out the information below:

 Public Summit: At the end of the semester, students present their findings to an audience of approximately 250 cleantech professionals.
 Each team has 20 minutes to present their technology and findings, after which they field 10 minutes of live Q/A from a very knowledgeable audience.
 Over the years, C2M’s annual summit has evolved into a well-attended public conference where C2M students and our project entrepreneurs engage in valuable networking.

 C2M is a three-unit course and is part of the Haas Applied Innovation Initiative.
 The course meets at Haas two days a week with additional events and teamwork outside of class.
-While we have to reconfirm this every year, C2M’s typical time slot is on Tuesdays and Thursdays from 11:00 am to 12:30 pm with occasional guest speaker lunches after class at the Faculty Club (attendance at those are optional).
+While we have to reconfirm this every year, C2M’s typical time slot is on Tuesdays and Thursdays from 11:00 am to 12:30 pm with occasional guest speaker lunches after class (attendance at those are optional).
 C2M students are expected to invest roughly 9 hours per week in the course – 3 in class and 6 outside of class (teamwork and market research).

 C2M sponsors, partners, and supporters share our vision of helping translate early-stage cleantech into successful startups.
 As a result, they help with project selection, team mentoring, financial support, and introductions to leading industry experts.
 In some cases, we share redacted versions of our commercialization studies to thank them for their support.